 If you’re a small business using social marketing platforms, optimization is crucial.
 Maintaining an efficient strategy can save you time, money, and help avoid stress.
-Regardless of whether you’re using Facebook, Instagram or Twitter, follow these easy steps to make sure your business is getting the most out of your social marketing strategy.
+Regardless of whether you’re using Facebook, Instagram or Twitter, follow these easy steps to make sure your business is getting the most out of your social media marketing strategy.

 Optimizing your Facebook, Twitter, and Instagram Business Pages